srikanth2102/srikanth2102/README.md

 - Aspiring to work with data.
 - I am currently learning MySql.
 - Do check my repositories for ML and computer vision project ideas.
 - Do use my CODECHEF repo for practicing competetive programming.
+- If you liked my content give me a follow and star the repos that intrest you.
 - contact: @sri212002kanth@gmail.com.

 <!---
 srikanth2102/srikanth2102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.